 Every project funded by the ERC under Horizon Europe is subject to an ethics review process.
-The ethics review process is independent from the evaluation procedure and the evaluation panels do not have access to the ethics documents.
+The ethics review process is independent from the evaluation procedure.

 Please see Annex A to the ERC Rules of submission and evaluation under Horizon Europe for a detailed description of the ERC Ethics Review procedure.
 The process is aimed at ensuring that all relevant research and innovation activities under Horizon Europe comply with ethics principles and relevant national, Union and international legislation, including the Charter of Fundamental Rights of the European Union and the European Convention on Human Rights and its Supplementary Protocols.